matteothebrave/ignite-plataform/README.md

 <strong> <p> (Thanks to all Rocket Seat team)

  <hr>
+ To run the project
+ $ npm install
- To run the project :  $ npm run dev
+ $ npm run dev